What’s the worst thing about car shopping?

-“They know that people have a limited supply of determination and discipline, and that after a long enough time, most will be ready to just get it over with,” Scott says.
+“They know that people have a limited supply of determination and discipline and that after a long enough time, most will be ready to just get it over with,” Scott says.

 Both experts said you have to be prepared to combat this tactic.

 “The best strategy to combat this is to keep your schedule open on the day you buy your car,” Scott says.
-“If you’re in a hurry to get to something afterwards, you’ll be more likely to agree to anything just to move things along.”
+“If you’re in a hurry to get to something afterward, you’ll be more likely to agree to anything just to move things along.”

 Mike says bringing along something to read or work on not only thwarts the waiting tactic, but it shows you’re not in a hurry.

 “The counter to this (tactic) is to be totally prepared,” Mike says.
 “Bring a book or some work to do, or make some phone calls.
 This shows that you are relaxed and unconcerned and will not be affected by their waiting game.”